Enumerative Galois theory for number fields: Introduction

+\begin{remark} After the initial release of this manuscript, the upper bound $O(X)$ for 6T12 was asserted in \cite{ALWW}, citing a quintic result \cite{BSW2015}.
+Having checked the GitHub repository attached to \cite{ALWW}, we believe that our bounds for 7T5 and 8T48 remain the best known. \end{remark}

+\begin{remark} Our methods are geared towards slight improvements over Schmidt's bound, when the Galois group is fixed.
+For this reason, there are only a few cases in which we obtain state-of-the-art bounds.
+In the initial release of this manuscript \cite{arXiv}, we used a different version of the machinery to also obtain a state-of-the-art bound for 6T14.
+However, we later decided to omit this case, as it was lengthy, computed-assisted, and had been obsoleted by \cite{ALWW}.
+It is plausible that improvements in the determinant method for threefolds --- such as a proof of the statement analogous to Theorem \ref{BrowningThm} --- could lead to further developments. \end{remark}

-In view of Conjecture \ref{WeakMalle}, our bounds are likely far from the truth, since $a(G) = 1/2$ for the groups above.
-Lower bounds are also interesting, and for alternating groups they were recently investigated by Landesman, Lemke Oliver, and Thorne \cite{LLOT}.
+In view of Conjecture \ref{WeakMalle}, our bounds are likely far from the truth, since $\ind(G) = 2$ for the groups above.
+Lower bounds are also interesting \cite{Alb2021, BSW2015, BSW2022, LLOT, PTBW}.
 All of these counting problems have a rich history, and are intricately related to many other problems in arithmetic statistics \cite{Pie}.

+Finally, we note with great interest the programme laid out by Lemke Oliver \cite{LO}, to attack the general number field counting problem.
+After stratifying by Galois group, an appeal is made to the classification of finite simple groups.
+Impressive bounds are then obtained in many general families.
+For example, it is shown that